It’s been heavy on holiday gift guides around here, so let’s take a break and talk about something completely different: hair loss and balding.

 Though it seems like hair loss is a less frequent occurrence for women, I imagine it could more traumatic than it is for men.
 Though I’m sure it’s a total bummer for men to lose their hair, it’s certainly a normalized thing in our society, and there are lots of examples of successful men who have shaved their heads due to baldness.
 For women, it’s a different story.
 I’ve found female hair loss is rarely talked about openly — even for women going through cancer-related hair loss — and comes with a great deal of shame.
 I’ve also observed that women can hide it more easily than men can by wearing wigs.

 What are your thoughts on balding, hair loss, or thinning hair?
 Do you have kids old enough that they have experienced hair loss?
 Is this something that worries you?
-When you were dating, was hair loss in men a deal breaker for you?
+When you were dating, were bald men a deal breaker for you?
 Or if you’re dating now, does it cross your mind?
 What about female hair loss?
 Have you tried Rogaine for Women?
 Is there another product (or a supplement) that has worked for you?
 Would you ever wear a wig?
 I’d love your thoughts and tips.